Comic Action Heroes, 3 3/4" action figures by Mego, 1975

 I must say, it's nice to see Hawkman included in this set as the character is often excluded from action figure collections.
 I wonder why his winged cowl was painted brown instead of orange as they already had orange paint for Aquaman?
 I'm glad to have the figure none the less.
 In 1991 when the Comics Spain Hawkman, Green Lantern, and Flash PVC figures were made, the three characters had only been offered in action figure form on two other occasions.
 The first was as part of the very popular Kenner Super Powers series in 1982, shown above on this page, and the next was in 1990 by Toy Biz, which in my view were rather poorly made.

-The Mego toy company that had produced smaller 3 inch action figures, bendy figures, 8 inch dolls and 12 inch dolls based on DC Comics characters in the 1970s never included Hawkman, Flash or Green Lantern in their figure assortments.
+The Mego toy company that had produced smaller 3 3/4 inch action figures, bendy figures, 8 inch dolls and 12 inch dolls based on DC Comics characters in the 1970s never included Hawkman, Flash or Green Lantern in their figure assortments.
 Mego made an 8 inch doll prototype of the Flash but retailers weren't interested, which I suspect was due to the character's costume being similar to Shazam, which Mego had already included in their DC toy lines.

 For some odd reason the Aquaman figure for this set was sculpted slightly larger than all the other PVC figures in this series including Superman.

-Here is the Comics Spain Batman PVC figure (far right) next to a few other Batman figures for size comparison.
+Just for fun, here is the Comics Spain Batman PVC figure (far right) next to a few other Batman figures for size comparison.
 On the far left is an 8 inch Mego doll, next is the 3 inch action figure by Mego, and the Kenner Super Powers action figure.